First Federation Trust

 As pupils at Blackpool progress through the school, they become familiar in a consistent approach to half termly units of work, which is outlined below:

 Our assessment focuses on the holistic development in PE and not merely on performance.
-Assessment of PE is an ongoing process through half termly units.
-This ongoing assessment allows teachers to record pupil’s judgements against specific outcomes which align with EYFS, KS1 and KS2 outcomes.
-At the end of each unit, teachers use their formative observations to come to a summative judgement of Gold, Silver or Bronze for each of the three assessment headings (Acquiring, Personal and Social Development and Applying) for each pupil.
+Assessment of PE is an ongoing process against the lesson objectives and unit outcomes.
+At the end of each unit, teachers use their formative observations to ensure pupils are challenged or supported as appropriate.
+Assessment against curricular goals in each key stage are made, to ensure pupils are on track.
 As each lesson and unit of work progresses, teachers carefully observes and assesses, intervening as necessary, to ensure that each child makes the full progress of which they are capable.
 Lessons are planned to ensure that lessons are fully inclusive and take account of children’s differing needs and physical ability.

 EYFS PE objectives: